noweber/noweber/README.md

 # Noweber's Projects

 Please find a subset of my recent projects below.
-Some of my non-commercial / academic projects are available as public repositories on my account.
+Some of my non-commercial and academic projects are available as public repositories on my account.
+Many course projects are not listed to help prevent academic dishonesty, however.
 Please feel free to reach out with any questions.

 ---